-- Students will analyze the cultural make up and sociological impact of the Ninth Street Market by walking around the physical landscape and taking guided notes on a map.
+- Analyze the cultural make up and sociological impact of the Ninth Street Market by walking around the physical landscape and taking guided notes on a map.

-- Students will compare and contrast various food vendors and their implied cultures by selecting two specific vendors that seem very different than one another on the guided notes sheet.
+- Compare and contrast various food vendors and their implied cultures by selecting two specific vendors that seem very different than one another on the guided notes sheet.

-- Students will interact with the diverse population in the Ninth Street Market through the use of a “Treasure hunt” worksheet.
+- Interact with the diverse population in the Ninth Street Market through the use of a “Treasure hunt” worksheet.

 Immigrant: A person who migrates from one country to another, usually seeking permanent residence.